cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 ### ACCELERATED EXPERIENTIAL DYNAMIC PSYCHOTHERAPY (AEDP)

-**Accelerated Experiential Dynamic Psychotherapy (AEDP)**

 * Innovative attachment-informed treatment developed by Diana Fosha
-* Main focus: facilitating affect experience and transformation through patient's engagement with therapist as a good attachment figure
+* **Main focus**: facilitating affect experience and transformation through patient's engagement with therapist as a good attachment figure
-* Central concept: core affect

 **Core Affect**

 * Vital, spontaneous emotional responses when defensive strategies are not in operation
-* Defining feature: engenders healing state transformation when experienced without defenses
+* **Defining feature**: engenders healing state transformation when experienced without defenses
-* Goal of AEDP: increase availability and stability of core affect
+* **Goal of AEDP**: increase availability and stability of core affect

 **Treatment Process**